Jeffrey Jerome Cohen

 Open Questions

-- Is Cohen primarily a Lindow Man scholar, or is the case incidental to his broader project?
+• Is Cohen primarily a Lindow Man scholar, or is the case incidental to his broader project?
 The 2009 article is in a volume on "post-historical" Middle Ages, suggesting Cohen's interest is in challenging conventional periodization rather than specifically in Lindow Man.
-Direct engagement with Cohen's broader work (including his books on monsters, ecocriticism, and prehistoric stones) would clarify.
+The 2015 Stone: An Ecology of the Inhuman monograph is now a second wiki anchor; Cohen's interest spans medieval studies, ecocriticism, prehistoric stones, monsters.

 Sources